skrksbry/kirsiblog/README.md

-# Svelte Portfolio Project
+# Next.js 14 Blog Project

-This project is a simple portfolio project using Svelte.
+This project is a simple and light project using Next14 with RSC.

-I have written only the necessary parts as simply and clearly as possible.
+I tried to make this blog service as light and fast as possible.

 please visit blog for more information. ( Korean ) [`blog`](https://blog.silvercherry.io/).